Are you looking for tips because your cat stopped using the litter box?

 So, when you don’t remove the urine clumps and feces from the box, your cat will find an alternative bathroom stop.

-Cat not using the litter box?
-Then you should think if you have a suitable toilet box size – it should be at least one and a half times the length of your cat, measured from your cat’s nose to its tail.
-(3)
+It should be at least one and a half times the length of your cat, measured from your cat’s nose to its tail.

 If the box is too small, your cat won’t have enough space to turn around and bury its waste.
 And your cat may also end up peeing just outside of the litter box.